 Since nearly all of Bratislava’s attractions are located in the city center (Old Town), it is best to select a hotel close to the center.
 These are our recommendations on where to stay:

-Budget: Garni Hotel VIRGO, small, congenial hotel in a quiet location, about 10 minutes on foot from Bratislava Castle and the Old Town.
+Budget: Garni Hotel VIRGO, a small, congenial hotel in a quiet location, about 10 minutes on foot from Bratislava Castle and the Old Town

-Splurge: Marrol’s Boutique Hotel, sumptuous top-choice pick with retro-style interiors and excellent amenities in a quiet location of the Old Town.
+Splurge: Marrol’s Boutique Hotel, a sumptuous top-choice pick with retro-style interiors and excellent amenities in a quiet part of the Old Town

 Now, what do you think?
 Did you enjoy our self-guided walking tour of Bratislava?
 Are there any other stops that we should be adding?
 Share your thoughts with us in the comments below!